 PDF/X is an ISO standard designed specifically for print production.
-Many professional print shops require files in PDF/X format because it enforces the technical requirements needed for reliable printing.
+Many professional print shops require files in PDF/X format because it enforces the technical requirements needed for reliable printing — and understanding why removes a lot of the mystery around why some files sail through prepress while others get bounced back.

 What is PDF/X?

 PDF/X is a subset of the PDF format that restricts certain features and enforces others to ensure consistent print output.
+A regular PDF is extremely flexible — it can contain almost anything, including features that make sense on screen but cause unpredictable results on a printing press (live transparency handled inconsistently, missing colour management, fonts that aren't embedded).
+PDF/X strips out that ambiguity by enforcing a strict set of rules.
 A PDF/X file is guaranteed to contain:

 PDF/X Variants

 Ask your print shop which variant they require.
-PDF/X-4 is increasingly standard for modern digital and offset printing.
+PDF/X-4 is increasingly the default for modern digital and offset printing, since most current RIPs (raster image processors) handle live transparency natively — but some older workflows or specific press types still specifically request PDF/X-1a for maximum compatibility.

 How to Export as PDF/X